 Sri Lanka Travel Video

-The best part about the country is the hospitality.
+The best part about the country is the unmatched hospitality I have received while I was traveling in the country.
 The locals are one of the friendliest people you will ever meet.
 How friendly?
 Well, I was walking around the central market in Kandy and everyone was greeting me all the time, inviting me into their stores and giving me free fruits.

 Apart from the fact that the people are unbelievably friendly, Sri Lanka has a lot of other things to offer as well such as going on an elephant safari, whale-watching, hiking, temple hopping and all the awesome food you can try.